 Fabergé.
 A household name in Russian history and all over the world.
 You can get up close to nine of the original eggs gifted to Russian Tsars as Easter presents from Peter Carl Fabergé.
 Of the 52 Imperial eggs created just 46 survive, many were sold off by Stalin during Soviet rule whilst others were just lost to history.
 These nine eggs were brought back to Russia in 2013 by a Russian Oligarch costing him over $100 million.
 Now we get to see them for just 450 Rubles, although it’s best to pay extra for the audio guide for information in English.

-Just 10 of the weird and wonderful things to do in St Petersburg.
+Just 10 weird things to do in St Petersburg.
 From Soviet gaming to pretending to be an astronaut, it’s a city full of quirky things to do and that’s one of the reasons it’s one of the best cities to visit in Europe.
 Have any more suggestions?
 I’d love to hear them in the comments below!